roychen3/electron-builder-with-auto-update-example/README.md

 ## Project Structure

-- **updater server**: A local update server using Docker and Nginx to simulate a real-world environment for hosting app resources.
+- **electron-update-server**: A local update server using Docker and Nginx to simulate a real-world environment for hosting app resources.
 - **my-electron-app**: A simple Electron project using `electron-builder` as a code example for implementing auto update functionality.

 ---